 ‘Are there no standards at all?
 No sense of right or wrong?’

 ‘Yes, I was at Frank’s for a purpose.
-Men think we want their wealth, especially someone who’s from our line of work.
-We need enough to live and be comfortable, that’s true.
+Men think we want their wealth, especially someone who’s from our line of work, and yes, we need enough to live and be comfortable, that’s true.
 We need a break from necessity and we give back in other ways.
 But unless it’s a fortune and he’s going to kick the bucket in a few years, most women will only go into marriage if all else is right too.

-I know my charm, I know whom I could seduce and whom I couldn’t.
-You’re one I could and that gives me bargaining chips – so yes, it’s calculated but not as much as you might think.
+I know my charm, I know who I can seduce and who I couldn’t.
+You’re one I could and that gives me bargaining chips, so yes, it’s calculated but not as much as you might think.
 I put Ralph onto Chloe.’

-‘I know it was immoral but I wanted him off my back, I wanted out from under Frank and remember two things.
-Chloe was not yours at that time – that came later.
-The other thing is – if Chloe was the wholesome girl you imagine, she’d have said no to him there and then and would have told you all of it, I’d have been the villain and that would have been that.’
+‘I know it was immoral but I wanted him off my back, I wanted out from under Frank and remember two things – first, Chloe was not yours at that time – that came later.
+The other thing is – if Chloe were the wholesome girl you imagine, she’d have said no to him there and then and would have told you all of it.
+I’d have been the villain and that would have been that.’

-There was silence, Amelie came through with replenishments but went out again.
+There was silence, Amelie came through with replenishments, then went out again.

 Laura paused now and she was simply … ravishing.
 Those melancholy eyes which knew everything, that smile at the corner of her lips, that nose – she was wicked, you could believe all sorts of naughty things about her, she was Irene Adler, ethics-free and she was here, now.